DistrictDataLabs/cultivar/README.md

 2. Install required services.
 Trinket relies on PostgreSQL for the database layer and so please ensure that a recent version is installed and running.
 If using a Mac, we recommend the excellent [PostgresApp](http://postgresapp.com/)

-3. Create Postres database for local development, see [instructions](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04#create-a-database-and-database-user).
+3. Create Postgres database for local development, see [instructions](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04#create-a-database-and-database-user).
 Note name of db, as well as username and password of db user you created.

 4. (Optional) Create and install your python virtual environment.
 The bash commands below are provided as an example.